yasser-hawari/jobMatcher/readme.md

 Pending Tasks
 -
+1. reWrite ProviderDataCacheService to be more abstract

-1. Unit Testing
+2. Unit Testing

-2. Proper timeout handling when calling the supplier REST API end point.
+3. Proper timeout handling when calling the supplier REST API end point.

+4. configure CrossOrigin

 Areas of improvements
 -
-1. If Jobs and Workers in production are actually provided as a huge reply in JSON format, we will have to parse the json objects on the fly ( using jackson streaming API )
+1. If Jobs and Workers in production are actually provided as a huge reply in JSON format, we will have to parse the json objects on the fly ( using jackson streaming API ).

 2. Jobs and Workers need to be cached and refreshed.
 Cache expiry period should be decided from a business perspective.
 Needless to say that the expiry period duration will be impacted if the supplier API utilizes HTTP cache-control headers.

-3.
+3. Parallelize the matching algorithm.